FlineDev/LinksKit/README.md

 }
 ```

-That's it – really!
-You can even remove the `#if !os(macOS)` check if your app doesn't natively support macOS.

-The result on non-Mac platforms should look like this:
+And that’s it!
+If you’re not targeting macOS, the result should look like this:

 <img src="https://raw.githubusercontent.com/FlineDev/LinksKit/main/Images/PhoneSettings.jpeg" />

-When targeting macOS, it's more common to put links into the `Help` menu bar instead of the Settings screen.
-To do this just add `LinksView()` to your commands menu like so:
+For macOS apps, the best place for these links is often in the Help menu.
+You can easily add a `LinksView()` to the menu bar:

 ```swift
 import SwiftUI